 The hospitals incorporated these private and semi-private initiatives into their routine activities via three main instruments: Sharap (Hebrew acronym for Private Medical Services), Sharan (Hebrew acronym for Additional Medical Services) and the operating of private facilities within the public hospitals.
 Sharap is a system by which patients may choose their physician in a public hospital by paying an additional fee.
 It was implemented at the Hadassah Medical Center already in the 1950s, but forbidden in government owned hospitals by the Attorney General in 2002, a decision refrained by the Supreme Court in 2009 (Kyriati ruling, see also Gross, 2014) .
 Sharan is a system by which public hospitals sell services not covered by the National Insurance to the health funds, either to private insurers or to individuals.
 Even the main example of PFI in Israel is characterized by the blurred boundaries between private and public.
 A new hospital built in the city of Ashdod by Assuta Medical Centers, a private for-profit corporation owned by the non-profit Maccabi health fund.
 Assuta and the state will jointly finance the costs, and the new hospital was planed to dedicate 25% of its activity to private patients (using the Sharap arrangement), an agreement that was finally cancelled (Bin Nun 2013).

 The ongoing reforms have created a tiered system, that differentiates between those that have only public insurance, those holding insurance schemes sold by the public health funds, and those holding private insurance (Ilan-Schwartz et al.2011).
 Furthermore, most of the new private services within the public system are provided in the country's central area (around Tel Aviv and Jerusalem), increasing existing inequalities in service provision between the center and the periphery (MOH 2012).
+Thirdly, the public/private mix is less efficient, as shown by the higher loss- ratio and the increase in the shopping for third and fourth opinions (Simon-Tuval et a.
+2015).
+Finally, another consequence of the tiered system has been the erosion of citizens’ trust in the public sector (Cohen and Filc 2015, Filc et al. 2019).

 Public/private mix in Spain and Israel